 Homework

-Each Thursday, children are given a piece of reading, grammar and maths homework.
-We ask for the homework to be completed and returned to school by the following Tuesday.
+Each Thursday, children are given a piece of spelling, grammar and maths homework.
+We ask for the homework to be completed and returned to school by the following Thursday.

 We also expect children to read 5 times a week at home.
-All children have a home reading book and also a reading diary to record their reading at home.
-This can be filled in by children to show when they have read independently and also by an adult to show when an adult has heard them read.
-Please encourage your child to read at home and record their reading in their reading diary.
-This needs to be signed by an adult once a week.
+All children have a home reading book and are assigned an account on the ‘Boom Reader’ app to record their reading at home.
+This can be completed in by children to show when they have read independently and also by an adult to show when an adult has heard them read.
+Please encourage your child to read at home and record their reading on ‘Boom Reader’.

 Curriculum information